influxdata/docs-v2/content/influxdb/cloud-iox/_index.md

 **InfluxDB IOx** is InfluxDB's next generation storage engine that unlocks series limitations present in the Time Structured Merge Tree (TSM) storage engine.
-InfluxDB IOx allows nearly infinite series cardinality without any impact on overall database performance.
+InfluxDB IOx allows infinite series cardinality without any impact on overall database performance.
 It also brings with it native **SQL support**<!-- and improved InfluxQL performance -->.